 Medical coders perform one of the most important tasks in the healthcare office.
 Coders read and analyze medical charts, determine patient diagnoses, verify if procedures were performed, and then categorize the information according to a national classification system.
 This in-depth certificate includes instruction in medical office skills and HIPAA regulations.

-This certificate is designed to prepare students to work with healthcare organizations providing treatment and services to patients, and teach students how to use the CPT, HCPCS and ICD-10 CM code books.
+The Medical Coding certificate prepares students to work with healthcare organizations that provide treatment and services to patients.
+It teaches students how to use the CPT, HCPCS, and ICD-10 CM code books.
 Basic coding involves selecting codes when the procedure is straightforward and clearly defined and when the diagnosis is known.
-Instruction includes locating codes, selecting the most appropriate codes, and some billing issues.
-This certificate also prepares students to take the CPC exam to become nationally-certified coders.
+Instruction in basic coding includes locating codes, selecting the most appropriate codes, and performing some billing calculations.
+This certificate also prepares students to take the CPC exam to become nationally certified coders.
 Students must pass all classes within this certificate with a C+.
-The program content also provides the student with basic medical office skills including HIPAA regulations, health information management, and patient scheduling.
-The certificate can prepare you to work with health insurance companies, hospitals and clinics to organize and maintain data, review patient records, track patient outcomes, and electronically record data all with great accuracy, which is key to optimal reimbursement.
+The program content also provides the student with basic medical office skills, including HIPAA regulations, health information management, and patient scheduling.
+The certificate prepares students to work with hospitals, clinics, and health insurance companies to organize and maintain data, review patient records, track patient outcomes, and electronically record data with great accuracy, which is key to optimal reimbursement.

 The certificate program allows students to transfer credits into the Associate of Science degree in Interdisciplinary Studies with an Area of Concentration in Medical Coding.